lfost42/BrailleOrder/README.md

 A tool to help braille transcribers format the Special Symbols page.

-Role based access allows users to report issues or file requests to update or modify the app/database.
-Implements identity and role based access/rendering.
+Identity and role based access allows users to report issues or file requests to update or modify the app and database.
+Admins may research the validity of database update requests and approve them.

 ## WALKTHROUGH

+Minimal Viable Product

-- The main feature accepts a list of ASCII braille characters and returns the list sorted in braille order
+- An app that accepts a list of ASCII braille characters and returns the list sorted in braille order
 - API that accepts requests from the app and communicates with the database.

+Other features
-- Alert when a symbol includes a character that is not ASCII Braille
+- Alert user when a symbol includes a character that is not ASCII Braille
-- Alert when a symbol was not found in the database
+- Alert user when a symbol was not found in the database
-	- option to request the alerted symbol be added to the database
+	- user may request alerted symbol be added to the database
 - Service to scrape Known Symbols from http://www.iceb.org/symbsc2.html and check it against the current database

 ## OPEN REQUIREMENTS